eseidel/lolsim/README.md

 ## TODO
 - Fix stat-relative buffs to include all stats (not just base).
-- Implement correct handling of damage from on-hit effects.
 - Percent armor mods (for xin and kayle).
 - Split out dragon.dart into package:data_dragon instead of lol_duel.
 - Split lolsim.dart into smaller files.